Wabinab/Xenoblade-Chronicles-3-The-Book/src/13_fighting_ethel.md

 K: "All right.
 Now for the coup de grâce."
 He gathered an even larger ball of energy, so large it's almost as large as the head of the ferronis, and certainly larger than his transformed form.
 With both hands on top of his head, "Get a load of this!"
 This launch broke his defense, sending Mio and Noah flying off as Lanz's ouroboros got hit in the center of the beam.

 Eunie looked up into the air, her eyes closed, shouted, "Noah!
 Lanz!"
-A blue glow responded to her desire to protect, and was brought into the yellow-cloud space.
+A blue glow along the surface of her body responded to her desire to protect, and was brought into the yellow-cloud space.

 She opened her eyes as sounds from Taion's memory fragments interrupted her.
 She looked around to see his history.
 Taion was in a posture as if he's about to fall, a shocking face as he absorbs Eunie's memory fragments.